-Figure 1 on page 10 illustrates the procedure to follow if you have any concerns about a child's welfare.
+Figure 1 on page 14 illustrates the procedure to follow if you have any concerns about a child's welfare.

-- Where possible, speak to the DSL first to agree a course of action - If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
+Where possible, speak to the DSL first to agree a course of action.

+If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the Senior Leadership Team and/or take advice from Local Authority Children's Social Care.
-You can also seek advice at any time from the NSPCC helpline on 0808 800 5000 - Make a referral to Local Authority Children's Social Care Directly, if appropriate (see 'Referral' below).
+You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.
+Share details of any actions you take with the DSL as soon as practically possible.

+Make a referral to Local Authority Children's Social Care directly, if appropriate (see 'Referral' below).
 Share any action taken with the DSL as soon as possible.